manuelarte/manuelarte/README.md

 Hi!
 I'm **Manuel Doncel Martos** (a.k.a. **manuelarte**).

-I am a **Java Developer** currently working with **Go**.
+I am a **Java Developer** currently working in **Go**.
 I'm passionate about learning new programming languages, which is why you'll also find me exploring languages like **Python** and **Rust**.
 I enjoy tackling challenges, experimenting with different tech stacks, and growing as a developer.

 ## 🔗 Contact: